y2k2mt/aws-credentials.cr/README.md

 ## Usage

 `Providers` resolves credentials in order from given` Provider`.

-In the example below, at first ,`Providers` resolves credentials from EnvProvider ('AWS_ACCESS_KEY_ID' and 'AWS_SECRET_ACCESS_KEY') and then resolves credentials from SharedCredentialFileProvider ('~/.aws/credentials').
+In the example below, at first ,`Providers` resolves credentials from EnvProvider ('AWS_ACCESS_KEY_ID' and 'AWS_SECRET_ACCESS_KEY' in env) and then resolves credentials from SharedCredentialFileProvider ('~/.aws/credentials').

 ```crystal
 require "aws-credentials"